yerkesoul/clembench/docs/howto_run_benchmark.md

 ### API Key

-Create a file `key.json` in the project root and past in your api key (and organisation optionally).
+Create a file `key.json` in the project root and paste in your api key (and organisation optionally).

 ```
 {